 THE RISKS… For the first 18 months of my daughter’s life, a typical Friday night for us meant watching television with the subtitles on, (but nothing too funny should we accidentally laugh out loud), talking only in whispers, eating dinner with plastic cutlery (to prevent any knife and fork scraping sounds), no walking (floorboards are too creaky), no talking, and if you must go to the toilet do NOT under any circumstances flush the chain… All in an attempt to keep our light sleeping and lively baby to stay asleep.
 Even in this quiet ‘paradise’ we would sit on edge waiting for the inevitable moan, gurgle or cry that would mean another trip upstairs to sing, shush, rock or feed her back to sleep.

 THIS is not quite how I had pictured parenthood.
-I had visions of getting the baby tucked up in bed by 7pm and then opening a bottle of wine while James and I blissfully shared stories about our new bundle of joy – happy in our baby bubble.
+I had visions of getting the baby tucked up in bed by 7pm and then opening a bottle of wine while the husband and I blissfully shared stories about our new bundle of joy – happy in our baby bubble.
 After all, they say (the writers of the many baby books and websites I had read) that babies will sleep at least 16 hours a day, right?
 Wrong.
 Our little handful did not want to go to bed at night and she fought sleep during the day.
 In fact, if she had her way she would have stayed awake all the time.

 And it was not just us.
 There were other victims out there experiencing the same thing.
 A friend of mine works nights and he would climb out of the window when he had to leave for work late to avoid closing their noisy front door – a major Baby Waking Risk.
 And that is what we do.
 Once the baby is finally asleep we must risk assess ALL actions.